-If you're building, or thinking of changing from a ceramic to gas cooktop, first thing is to check that mains gas is available where you live.
+If you're building, or thinking of changing from a ceramic to gas cooktop, the first thing to check is that mains gas is available where you live.
 If it isn't, then a ceramic or induction cooktop are the other ways to go.
 If your heart is set on gas then many models have the option of using bottled LPG but keep in mind this is more expensive than mains gas.

 While gas cooktops are impressive for their instant heat control, some fall short in terms of safety.
+We don't test or recommend any gas cooktop that doesn't have a flame failure safety feature.

 What is a flame failure device?